nebelorz/NST-medivia-bot/README.md

 >[CHECK]

- when "minimize" is checked, the game will be minimized when the CHECK is finished.
+ when "minimize" is checked, the game will be minimized after the check.

 >[FOOD]

-Hams are only detected if it's a stack of 5 or more hams.
+Hams are only detected if it's a stack of 5 or more.